- Undergraduate and postgraduate degrees in computer science.

 - Binutils, GNU Assembler (Documentation).

-Primarily interested in layer 2 networking code within the Linux kernel.
-100+ patches merged into the kernel.
+Previously worked on layer 2 networking code within the Linux kernel.
+100+ patches merged into the mainline.
 Focus on the KS7010 Wi-Fi driver (drivers/staging/ks7010).
 While resolving PowerPC kernel issues contributed documentation patches to the GNU Assembler, as well as an assembly code patch series within the kernel powerpc code.
 Also minor bug fixes and clean up patches to the PowerPC tree as well as trivial cleanup patches into the kernel core (net, purgatory, mm).

 While studying data structures and algorithms contributed code, and design test implementation, to the Gonum graph library written in Golang.
 Utilized graph library as reference while implementing solutions to graph problems on HackerRank.